kstenerud/concise-encoding/design.md

 Containers can contain mixed types.
 Not all languages support this, but for such cases it's better to limit the kinds of data you send rather than limit the format itself.

 Containers are ordered by default.
 It's easier to start with tighter constraints and relax them on demand than to go the other way around.

-### NA

-The NA type is designed to avoid the [null problem](https://en.wikipedia.org/wiki/Null_pointer) while still allowing for the very real possibility of missing data.

 ### Time